AdobeXD/plugin-samples/guides/how-to-work-with-scenenodelist-guide/README.md

 4. Filter the artboard's children to only select rectangles
 5. Color the rectnagles red

-### 5. Execute the plugin
+### 5. Run the plugin

-Ater saving all your changes, reload the plugin in XD and invoke it.
+Ater saving all your changes, reload the plugin in XD and run it.
 First, run the first command, "Create Elements"

 <img src="/images/readme-assets/create-elements.png" width="50%" height="50%">